elijahr/nim-debra/docs/guide/retiring-objects.md

 ### Don't Retire Objects That:

 - Are still reachable in the data structure
-- Are local to the current thread (just free them)
+- Are local to the current thread (just let them go out of scope)
 - Are static/global (they're never freed)

-## Memory Overhead

-Each retired object costs:

-- Pointer: 8 bytes
-- Destructor pointer: 8 bytes
-- Limbo bag overhead: ~1.5% per object

 ## Next Steps